California Court Records

 Are Warrants Public Records in California

-Yes, warrants are part of California's public records per the California Public Records Act (CPRA).
-As a result, members of the public can obtain a great deal of information about warrants issued in the state, excluding information deemed exempt by the California Public Records Act (like Social Security numbers) and other applicable statutes.
+Yes, warrants are generally considered open to the public under the California Public Records Act (CPRA).
+As a result, members of the public may obtain a great deal of information about warrants issued in the state.
+However, some information (like Social Security numbers) is typically exempt from public disclosure.

 For example, under Cal.
 Pen.
-Code § 1534, search warrants are confidential from the period issued to their execution, and executed search warrants are only disclosed publicly if not sealed.
-Case in point: in Sacramento County, executed search warrants that qualify as public records can be viewed or copied in the county superior court's Criminal Records lobby, Room 101.
+Code § 1534, search warrants are confidential from the time they are issued until their execution, and executed search warrants are only disclosed publicly if not sealed.
+Case in point: In Sacramento County, executed search warrants that qualify as public records may be viewed or copied in the county superior court's Criminal Records lobby, Room 101.

 Types of Warrants in California